 Chocolate chip cookies are a nearly universal joy, and they're easy and cheap to make.
 Memories can be made while baking a batch of a family recipe, or the original Nestlé Toll House recipe, and absolutely no one will complain about the tasty and heartwarming result.
-Still, it might be time to try one of these fun twists to mix it up -- if only because Aug.
-4 has been claimed as Chocolate Chip Day nationwide.
+Still, it might be time to try one of these fun twists to mix it up.

 Sprucing up regular chocolate chip cookies with colorful M&M's is an easy way to bring a classic to the next level.
 It's a common upgrade at the holidays, thanks to the festive look from seasonal bags of red and green candies, but it can add extra fun anytime.
-There's no special technique: Simply supplement the chocolate chips with M&M's, as in a recipe from the blog Crunchy Creamy Sweet.
+There's no special technique: Simply supplement the chocolate chips with M&M's.

 These indulgent cookies are an ooey, gooey twist on two family favorites.
 Incorporating toasted marshmallow s'mores into soft cookies is surprisingly simple and especially fitting for summer, the season for cooking s'mores over a campfire.
-Even with no camping trip on the calendar a Sally's Baking Addiction recipe will have a batch of s'mores cookies ready in less than three hours.
+When there's no camping trip on the calendar, a batch of s'mores cookies can be ready in less than three hours.

-Cookie cakes -- really just giant, communal cookies -- are fun for celebrations and make a big impression using the same inexpensive ingredients.
-A recipe from PopSugar isn't much more complicated than making a batch of traditional cookies.
-But a cake requires a specialized pan to pull off the expected shape.
-A rectangular 9-by-13-inch pan is in more kitchens but won't result in that round, specialty cookie.
+Cookie cakes -- really just giant, communal cookies -- are fun for celebrations and make a big impression using the same inexpensive ingredients and without being much more complicated than a batch of traditional cookies.
+A specialized pan is required to pull off a cookie shape, though.

 Chocolate and coconut have had a long love affair.
-Adding coconut flakes to the classic goodie, with instructions posted on Allrecipes, is an easy way to add richness and decadence.
+Adding coconut flakes to the classic goodie is an easy way to add richness and decadence.
 One reviewer reminds bakers to store the cookies in tins to retain crispness, rather than letting them soften by putting them in Tupperware.

 Caramel lovers will rejoice at the way soft, creamy, buttery caramel enhances a tender chocolate chip cookie.
-The main trick in a recipe from the blog Chef Savvy is the insertion of a caramel candy inside each cookie dough ball before baking, but there are a few details that make this just a bit more complicated than the typical treat-making.
+The main trick is the insertion of a caramel candy inside each cookie dough ball before baking, but there are a few details that make this recipe just a bit more complicated than the typical treat-making.

-Give chocolate chip cookies a boost of protein and flavor from aromatic macadamia nuts.
-They combine seamlessly with semisweet chocolate and the traditional dough base in a version posted on Allrecipes.
-Feel free to double up and include another type of nut or just substitute your favorite in this treat.
-If the nuts going into the recipe are salted, consider forgoing the salt used to make the batter.
+Give chocolate chip cookies a boost of protein and flavor from macadamia nuts.
+They combine seamlessly with semisweet chocolate and the traditional dough base.
+Feel free to double up and include another type of nut or just substitute a favorite into this treat, but if the nuts going in are salted, consider skipping the salt used to make the batter.